← Back to trust

 1. Introduction

 Bittensor was introduced in Rao, Steeves, Shaabana, Attevelt, and McAteer’s (2020) whitepaper as a peer-to-peer intelligence market, an architecture in which intelligence systems would rank one another through Fisher-information logic and accumulate reward in proportion to demonstrated evaluative competence.
 The deployed system five years later is structurally different from that original vision.
 The subtensor runtime does not implement Fisher-information ranking; it implements stake-weighted aggregation over validator-submitted weight vectors.
 The subnet architecture does not settle a protocol-native measure of quality; it leaves task definition, querying, scoring, and weight production to subnet-specific validator practice.
-The runtime’s formal core concerns authority over evaluations rather than evaluations themselves.
+The runtime’s formal core concerns authority over evaluations, while evaluative substance remains residual to subnet practice.

-This architectural pattern (a protocol that formalizes authority over judgment while leaving the underlying judgment to residual practice) raises specific analytical questions that neither the general blockchain-governance literature nor the AI-evaluation literature addresses directly.
-The blockchain-governance literature analyzes decentralized decision-making through frameworks drawn from institutional economics, political economy, and legal theory; it has not engaged in depth with protocol-mediated evaluation of contestable constructs.
-The AI-evaluation literature develops benchmarks, evaluation methodologies, and critiques of evaluation in machine-learning research; it has not engaged in depth with protocol-level capitalization of evaluative authority.
-The intersection, where a protocol capitalizes evaluative judgment over contested constructs, requires analytical resources from both traditions.
+This architectural pattern (a protocol that formalizes authority over judgment while leaving the underlying judgment to residual practice) sits between the general blockchain-governance literature and the AI-evaluation literature.
+Blockchain-governance scholarship analyzes decentralized decision-making through institutional economics, political economy, and legal theory.
+AI-evaluation scholarship develops benchmarks, evaluation methodologies, and critiques of measurement in machine-learning research.
+The intersection, where a protocol capitalizes evaluative judgment over contested constructs, needs resources from both traditions.

-The analytical contribution this Article develops is the naming of two mechanisms.
-Capitalized judgment names the architectural posture: the protocol does not formalize evaluation directly but formalizes stake-weighted authority over evaluations produced residually in subnet practice.
+Two mechanisms describe the architecture.
+Capitalized judgment names the architectural posture: the protocol leaves evaluation itself to subnet practice while formalizing stake-weighted authority over those residual evaluations.
 The posture is visible in the subtensor runtime at specific code locations (validator-permit logic, consensus aggregation, miner-rank computation, dividend logic) and is expressed institutionally through the separation of task definition (residual, subnet-level) from reward-bearing authority (formal, runtime-level).
-Signal-capital substitution names the failure condition: when capital-weighted authority is weakly calibrated to evaluative competence, the protocol rewards capital-positioned judgment more than well-grounded evaluation, and the reward distribution diverges from any defensible quality signal.
+Signal-capital substitution names the candidate failure condition: when capital-weighted authority is weakly calibrated to evaluative competence, the protocol rewards capital-positioned judgment more than well-grounded evaluation, and the reward distribution diverges from any independent quality signal.

 The two mechanisms generate empirical tests.
 Capitalized judgment is visible from runtime architecture alone; the code shows where stake enters and where it does not.
 Signal-capital substitution requires external calibration evidence: comparison of capital-weighted reward allocation against independent performance benchmarks.
-Part 11 of this Article engages the available system-wide evidence (Lui and Sun 2025), which operates within the protocol’s own evaluative vocabulary and therefore supports weaker claims than external-benchmark evidence would support.
-Part 12 develops a bounded packet trace for SN1 text-prompting that narrows the empirical burden to specific subnet-level questions that future research can address.
+The analysis engages the available system-wide evidence (Lui and Sun 2025), which operates within the protocol’s own evaluative vocabulary and therefore supports weaker claims than external-benchmark evidence would support.
+It then develops a bounded packet trace for SN1 text-prompting that narrows the empirical burden to specific subnet-level questions that future research can address.

-The programme’s general claim (residuals do not remain inert) becomes empirically visible in Bittensor through the specific mechanism developed here.
 Residual evaluation, produced in subnet-level validator practice, is captured by the runtime and transformed into authority-bearing consequence through stake-weighted aggregation.
-Whether that transformation preserves, distorts, or severs the connection between evaluative substance and reward-bearing authority is the calibration question capitalized judgment and signal-capital substitution name.
+Whether that transformation preserves, distorts, or breaks the connection between evaluative substance and reward-bearing authority is the calibration question named by capitalized judgment and signal-capital substitution.

-Bittensor’s place within the broader residual-authority programme is that of a core empirical case alongside x402, Chainlink, and Ondo.
-The four core-empirical cases address residual consequences in single-instrument settings where the formalization choice produces compound concentration, commensuration, or partitioning effects.
-For Bittensor specifically, the compound effect operates through commensuration: the runtime converts heterogeneous subnet-level judgments (about inference usefulness, data value, speed, diversity, benchmark performance, or task-specific contribution) into a common reward-bearing scale.
+Bittensor’s compound effect operates through commensuration: the runtime converts heterogeneous subnet-level judgments about inference usefulness, data value, speed, diversity, benchmark performance, or task-specific contribution into a common reward-bearing scale.
 Espeland and Stevens (1998) identify commensuration as a social process in which qualitatively distinct things are made comparable through a shared metric.
 Bittensor performs commensuration at runtime scale.
-The scale (reward-bearing weight over TAO emissions) makes no claim about the underlying constructs; it provides a mechanism for ranking and rewarding them.
-The programme’s residual claim applies: what the runtime does not formalize (construct validity, evaluator competence, scoring consistency) is the site where institutional consequence accumulates.
+The scale, reward-bearing weight over TAO emissions, makes no claim about the underlying constructs; it provides a mechanism for ranking and rewarding them.
+What the runtime does not formalize, construct validity, evaluator competence, and scoring consistency, becomes the site where institutional consequence accumulates.

 3. Theoretical Resources

-Four analytical traditions supply the resources this Article uses.
-Each is engaged where it does specific analytical work rather than deployed as decoration.
+Four analytical traditions supply the analysis.
+Each is assigned a specific analytical role.

 3.1.
 Construct validity in psychometric theory